-From Haines Junction, drive towards Haines, Alaska for about 60 km.
-There is a pull-out on the right-hand side of the road and a sign will indicate the St. Elias Trail.
+From Haines Junction, drive towards Haines, Alaska on the Haines Highway for about 60 km.
+There is a pullout on the right-hand side of the road and a sign will indicate the St. Elias Trail.

-The trailhead is right off from the highway pullout.
+The trailhead is right off from the highway pullout and easy to follow.
 The trail has a few ups and downs, but becomes relatively flat near the lake.
-All in all, it's an easy trail, and easy to follow.

-The trail meanders through the trees for a couple of kilometers and then opens up with views of two surrounding peaks.
-The trail remains out of the trees all the way to the lake.
+The trail meanders through the trees for a couple of kilometers and then opens up with views of the surrounding peaks.
+The trail then travels through a meadow once out of the trees for the rest of the way to the lake.

 The trail is often tracked for x-country skiing in the winter.
 Snowshoeing is also a great option.
 Once you get to the lake, if it is frozen you can continue right to the opposite end of the lake.